-Awareness is essential.
-Stratifying experience data clearly reveals the need for a concerted effort to better address the healthcare needs of Spanish-speaking patients.
-But designing interventions that treat Spanish speakers as a monolithic group moves us further away from Human Understanding.
-The key to ensuring excellence for all patients is to monitor aggregate demographic trends through an equity lens, highlighting gaps and looking to solve systems problems while treating each patient as a unique person in every interaction to close the gaps.
+Awareness is essential for change.
+Stratifying patient-experience data clearly reveals the need for a concerted effort to better address the healthcare needs of Spanish-speaking patients and families.
+But designing interventions that treat Spanish speakers as a monolithic group only moves us further away from Human Understanding.
+The key to closing care gaps and ensuring excellence for all is to monitor aggregate demographic trends through an equity lens, highlighting gaps and looking to solve systemic problems while treating each patient and family member as a unique person in every interaction.